differentialprivacy/differentialprivacy/_posts/2023-09-18-open-problems-how-generic-can-composition-be.md

 Meanwhile, statistical use cases using the Gaussian mechanism often use zero-concentrated DP [[BS16]] (zCDP) for their privacy analysis [[Des21]]; the approximate version of this definition is also useful when queries are grouped by an unknown domain [[SDH23]].

 It is thus natural to study the composition of these variants under the settings described in the previous section.
-For many variants and composition settings, \emph{optimal} composition results have been proven.
+For many variants and composition settings, *optimal* composition results have been proven.
 We give an overview in the following table.

 |----------------------------------------|----------------|--------------|--------------------|---------------